yuricesar/hackerrank-challenge/README.md

  -per_page: he maximum number of results per page
  -total: the total number of records in the search result
  -total_pages: the total number of pages which must be queried to get all the results
  -data: an array of JSON objects that contains transaction records

+To run:

+npm i
+npm start